 Enterprise Products for desktops/users must have equal quantities across all components.
 E.g. If the initial order was for Office, Windows and CAL and now 200 Users are being added via true-up, the true-up order must have equal quantities; i.e. 200 Office + 200 Windows + 200 CAL.

-This inventory needs to be carried out even if you have reduced your desktops and/or users.
+This inventory needs to be carried out even if you have reduced the number of desktops and/or users across the company.
 This will ensure that for products like SQL, which are not licensed per desktop, any growth will be captured.

-According to Microsoft, all devices included in the EA must be inventoried as part of the true-up process, including all servers, computers (desktops, laptops, and terminals) and mobile devices that use Microsoft-licensed software.
+According to Microsoft, all devices included in the EA must be inventoried as part of the annual true-up process, including all servers, computers (desktops, laptops, and terminals) and mobile devices that use licensed software from the Microsoft product list.